The Lost Child: A Novel

 - March 23, 2015

-Explore the plight of the outsider in this novel, which re-imagines Wuthering Heights and links it to a modern story of exile and difference.
+This retelling of Wuthering Heights links the long-ago tale to a modern story of exile and difference.

 The Lost Child, Caryl Phillips’ ninth novel, is a dramatic response to Wuthering Heights, but this is not Emily Bronte in modern dress.
 Instead, it is something stranger and more interesting.